Azure/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_twin_and_methods_sample/readme.md

-# Run a simple device Methods C sample on Windows
+# Run a simple device Twin C sample on Windows

 ## Table of Contents